BooleanJulien/BNC_quant_technical_test/README.md

 ### Prerequisites

-In order to run this project, you will need the following software and libraries:
+In order to run this project, you will need the following software and libraries at minimum, but consider using the pip install to ensure running smoothly:

 - Python 3
 - NumPy